google/or-tools/ortools/sat/doc/reference.md

 Returns the negation of a Boolean variable.

 This method implements the logical negation of a Boolean variable.
-It is only valid of the variable has a Boolean domain (0 or 1).
+It is only valid if the variable has a Boolean domain (0 or 1).

 Note that this method is nilpotent: x.Not().Not() == x.